skandasoft/preview-plus/README.md

 Issues
 -----------
-When the Compiler put up the preview in the split screen and the editor is closed with the preview tab still on Then there is a errror when reopening.
+~~When the Compiler put up the preview in the split screen and the editor is closed with the preview tab still on Then there is a errror when reopening.
-I will raise it up in the discussion forum.
+I will raise it up in the discussion forum.~~ click on save when it asks for save/cancel..this bring it up in the same place.
 The webview right now has issues in chrome.
-So for now there is option for iframes but they cannot execue javascript.
+So for now there is option for iframes but they cannot execute javascript.
 So The webview closes as soon as it loses focus.
 So 2 html previews cannot be open at one time.
 This will resolved once the chrome bug is resolved.
 I have tested using windows.
 You are welcome put the test result /raise issues for other os.
 The Slim compiler which is installed as gems generate a batch file.
-So I have the command as slim.bat for running as spawn.
+So I have the command as slim.bat for running as spawn.  if it is any other os I have it as just the command.
-There is a weird error (backspace/delete key would not work while update base href for html preview in the modal panel) if it is any other os I have it as just the command.
+~~There is a weird error (backspace/delete key would not work while update base href for html preview in the modal panel)~~

 You are welcome to contribute by adding new precompile options/submit issues to the github repo.